daniellacosse/typescript-buildfiles/readme.md

 ### `.babelrc.js` - the `babel` config

-additional build options on top of parceljs' defaults
+allows us to specify additional build options on top of parceljs' defaults

 ### `.browserslistrc` - the `browserslist` config

-set browser compilation targets for the project. should ensure minimal transformation is done to support the browsers we want to support
+set browser compilation targets for the project. automatically picked up by parceljs and others. should ensure minimal transformation is done to support the browsers we want to support

 ### `.eslintrc.yml` - the `eslint` config